 - Page allotment increases are FREE.
 There is no change in our quota increase policy from last year.
 You can still request free increases to your quota by filling out our google form.
 The information on this form helps us understand student printing needs better.
 Your answers do not affect your increase.
 Increases are granted within 24 business hours.

 Library Service Desks - If you are in a library, grab someone at the nearest desk!

 Computing Help Desk - Call x7777, drop by or email firstname.lastname@example.org

 papercut-support - Email this google group with questions/concerns/problems

 - Instructions can be found online, at the printers, at the library desks (small handouts) and in printing labs (small handouts).
 You can also watch two student how-to videos (scroll down the page).
 We will also be offering open printing tutorials for folks who'd like them.

 Why did we add new printers/software?

-Unfortunately, the software we were using to support HP printing in PaperCut last semester would not support the new MFDs so we had to move to a new version.
+Unfortunately, the software we were using to support HP printing in PaperCut last year would not support the new MFDs, so we had to move to a new version.
 This resulted in students having to reinstall and in a few other problems that we saw at the start of the year. (see below).

-LTS staff have been meeting daily and have been in on-going contact with our vendors to resolve each of the issues we are diagnosing as quickly as possible.
 Please keep reporting problems if you encounter them.
-We are committed to resolving any remaining unresolved issues.
+We are committed to resolving any issues.